University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Weaving the Story: The People of Hueco Tanks

-For the past 11,000 years, Hueco Tanks has attracted people who visited and lived around the rock hills, and left traces that archeologists can interpret.
-The high concentration of water, plants, and animals in and near the Tanks has made the area an oasis in the desert.
-Evidence of many different groups has survived; images were drawn on the rocks, broken items were left behind, and the soil in some areas has been stained by organic materials.
-Around 5,000 years ago the sandy land surface in this area stopped building up, so most of the discarded items, hearths, and house patterns left by people since that time remain on or near the modern ground surface.
+For some 10,000 years, Hueco Tanks has attracted people who visited and camped around the rock hills, and left traces that archeologists can interpret.
+The water sources, plants, and animals in and near the Tanks made the area an oasis in the desert.
+Evidence of many different groups that frequented the area has survived in the form of images drawn on the rocks, broken items left behind, and stained soils in areas that were intensely occupied.
+Around 1,100 years ago the sandy land surface in this area stopped building up, so most of the discarded items, hearths, and house patterns left by people since that time remain on or near the modern ground surface.

 The highly visible and shallow archeological record of Hueco Tanks is easily damaged by activities that erode the ground surface, and many have occurred there.
-The Tanks were a stopping point on a western trail for several decades, and the center of an active cattle ranch for almost 60 years.
-They have been visited by curiosity-seekers for at least 100 years.
-A number of artifacts were carried away by visitors before the state of Texas designated Hueco Tanks as a State Historic Site in 1969.
-For example, a 1937 newspaper article reported that visitors collected a basket from a rock overhang in or near Hueco Tanks, and in 1939, artist Forrest Kirkland noted that “Flint flakes and pot sherds are plentiful throughout the entire area but artifacts [complete objects] of all kinds are extremely scarce now.”
+The Tanks were a stopping point on a western trail for several decades in the mid nineteenth century, and the center of an active cattle ranch for over 60 years.
+The hills have been a recreation spot for at least 100 years.
+In 1939, artist Forrest Kirkland noted that "Flint flakes and pot sherds are plentiful throughout the entire area but artifacts [complete objects] of all kinds are extremely scarce now."
+A number of artifacts were carried away by visitors before property was conveyed to the state of Texas in 1969.
+The archeological and historic record of Hueco Tanks State Park and Historic Site is now protected by the Antiquities Code of Texas, and through the Public Use Plan for the park.

 The earliest human-made objects found at Hueco Tanks are fluted lanceolate points of the Folsom culture.
 Between 9,000 and 8,200 B.C., these mobile groups hunted large herd animals across the grass-covered basins between the mountain ranges.
 In this region, Folsom hunters spent the winter in the broad basins near the Rio Grande valley, and then headed north to hunt on the southern Great Plains during the summer and early fall.
 Although the diet of Folsom people included a number of plants and animals, their most notable prey was the huge straight-horned Ice Age bison, Bison antiquus, now extinct.
 Folsom camps typically were positioned at locations offering an overview of the surrounding area and ready access to water.
 At Hueco Tanks, Folsom lance points were found on the rocks above a pass between two rock hills; bison could have driven between the hills and hunted easily from that vantage point.